For most of his time on

 Looking at our impact

-in this way may seem unfair but creates a more realistic and somewhat uglier picture of our
+in this way may seem unfair to some people but creates a more realistic and somewhat uglier picture of our

 true energy use.
 Only when prorating our share of the energy used to